Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Experimental Evaluation

 \subsection{Experimental Setup}

-We apply Blacklight to defend against five representative black-box attacks (\S\ref{sec:selected_attacks}), using four different image classification tasks.
-These experiments involve DNN models $\mathbb{F}$ with a wide range of input size/content and model architectures, allowing us to study Blacklight performance under a diverse set of conditions.
+We apply Blacklight to protect DNN models developed for image classification.
+Our experiments cover a wide range of input size/content and model architectures, allowing us to evaluate Blacklight under a diverse set of conditions.